tt-rss/tt-rss.github.io/docs/API-Reference.md

 It can also return several error objects:

 - If API is disabled for this user:
   <code>error: "API_DISABLED"</code>
 - If specified username and password are incorrect:
   <code>error: "LOGIN_ERROR"</code>

-In case it isn’t immediately obvious, you have to login and get a session ID even if you are using single user mode.
+In case it isn't immediately obvious, you have to login and get a session ID even if you are using single user mode.
 You can omit user and password parameters.